elcodi-blog/elcodi-blog.github.io/source/_posts/2014-05-20-about-rules-and-expressionlanguage.markdown

         ...
 ```

-Since we used STI, this mapping will only create a single table with a discriminator column used by Doctrine in order to identify the actual type of the entity stored on a giver row.
+Since we used STI, this mapping will only create a single table with a discriminator column used by Doctrine in order to identify the actual type of the entity stored on a given row.

 As for now, we have a working implementation that can be used to create associations between ``AbstractRule`` and other doctrine entities.
 What we miss is *how* rules are processed, or better, how *expressions* owned by the rules can be evaluated and in which *context*.